 The subject wall has a well-documented history.
-Recently on 12/8/16, the Supreme Court of NSW issued orders made in proceedings brought by multiple plaintiffs including the owners of 44-48 Childe Street.
+Recently on 12/8/16, the Supreme Court of NSW issued orders made in proceedings brought by multiple plaintiffs.
 These orders were based on the long-documented impact of the Jonson Street structure constructed and maintained by Byron Shire Council on the down-drift beaches and seawalls at Belongil.
-These orders require that the subject wall and the other walls protecting the multiple plaintiff's properties must remain in place and cannot be removed as per Schedule 1 of the Court Orders (Figure 4).
+These orders require that the subject wall, as part of the works protecting 44 Childe St, and the other walls protecting the multiple plaintiff's properties must remain in place and cannot be removed as per Schedule 1 of the Court Orders (Figure 6).
 BSC has consented to these orders.
+The walls to seaward of the subject property are included in the Court Order for 44-48 Childe St.